conda/governance/README.md

 * Voting: One of the following:
   * at least 3 members voting, with all votes being "yes"
   * at least 50% participation, with greater than 50% "yes" votes to pass

+#### Remove a Project Team Member

+Sufficient justification must be given as to why a Project Team member should be removed.
+Removing a Project Team member who was added by the Steering Council via the [Project Team Membership Appeal](#project-team-membership-appeal) process may be considered a violation of the Code of Conduct if sufficient justification is not given.

+* Sensitive
+* Voting:
+  * At least 50% participation
+  * More than 50% "yes" votes to pass

 ## Current Steering Council Members